 Remember when apps were offline-first?
 You installed them and they just worked.
 Now everything wants to phone home.
 Load a web view.
 Fetch personalised content.
 Show you ads based on your location.
 All before you can even see the main screen.

-I bought a supposedly ergonomic potato peeler last month - the kind with a fancy swivel blade and rubber grip.
-It's fine, but it's not actually better than the basic steel one my mum used for thirty years.
+Say you buy a supposedly ergonomic potato peeler - the kind with a fancy swivel blade and rubber grip.
+It's fine, but it's not actually better than a basic steel one that's lasted thirty years.
 Same with software.
 A lot of modern apps have added layers of polish that don't really make the core experience better.
 They just make it heavier.

 And the updates.
 Oh, the updates.
 Every few days something needs to download and install.
-Half the time I can't tell what changed.
+Half the time you can't tell what changed.
 A new icon?
 A slightly different shade of blue?
-And after each one, the app feels a bit more sluggish until I restart.
+And after each one, the app feels a bit more sluggish until you restart.

 What can we actually do about it?

-First, I think we need to be more honest about what we actually need from an app.
+First, it's worth being more honest about what we actually need from an app.
 Do you need AI-powered suggestions in your to-do list?
 Or do you just need something that opens quickly, lets you type a task, and doesn't crash?
 Be brutal with your own requirements.

 Second, vote with your wallet - or your attention.
 Use the leaner tools.
 The ones that respect your time and your battery.
 There are still developers out there who care about performance.
-I try to be one of them.
-Review Radar for Amazon is another of my extensions - it highlights patterns in fake reviews.
+Jolly Good Apps tries to be one of them.
+Review Radar for Amazon is another of its extensions - it highlights patterns in fake reviews.
 It does one thing and tries to do it well without eating your RAM for breakfast.

-Anyway, I should probably wrap this up before my laptop demands another update.
+Anyway, that's worth wrapping up before some laptop demands another update.
 Go easy on the bloatware, mate.
 Your future self will thank you.